 Is it worth doing loads of extra-curricular stuff to make it sound good?

 There’s no point doing extra things just to try and make yourself look good to universities – you won’t enjoy it and it probably won’t help much either.
 From what I’ve seen, an interest and aptitude for the course is more important to admissions tutors than lots of extra curricular activities.
 If you do want to do something to boost your application, read relevant books or do work experience related to the subject instead.
-Some Universities look for what they call 'competitive spirit' - this doesn't mean you need to do lots of team sport all of a sudden, but something like doing a charity fun run, training for it and raising money - and mentioning you were determined to get a PB on the day etc - might be worth considering.

 Should I lie on the personal statement?